dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-We need to first detach the LoggedOutRouter and dismiss its view.
-This means we need to add a new method in RootViewControllable, which is the protocol for  our current scope, Root.
+When routing to the LoggedIn RIB, we first detach the `LoggedOutRouter` and dismiss its view.
+In order to be able to do so, we need to add a new method in the `RootViewControllable` protocol.

+Modify the protocol look like this:

 ```swift
 protocol RootViewControllable: ViewControllable {
     func present(viewController: ViewControllable)